Islamic Defenders Front: December 2020 shootings

 Responding to the killings, President Joko Widodo said the police "are protected by law" in doing their work and warned that citizens should not break the law or harm the country.
-FPI Secretary General Munarman criticized the president's response as justification of deadly human rights abuse.
+FPI Secretary General Munarman criticised the president's response as justification of deadly human rights abuse.

 On 8 January 2021, the National Commission on Human Rights (Komnas HAM) announced the preliminary results of its investigation into the killings.
 Komnas HAM said two of the FPI members were killed in a shootout with police, and the four others were later killed in police custody.
 It described the killings as a human rights violation and called for the prosecution of the perpetrators.

 On 3 March 2021, police said the six slain FPI members would be charged posthumously with assault of police officers.
 Police later said three personnel from Jakarta Police were being investigated over allegations they had acted unlawfully during the incident.
 On 25 March 2021, police said one of three officers incriminated in the killings had since died in an accident.
 On 18 March 2022, South Jakarta District Court found the two surviving police officers guilty of the unlawful killing of four FPI members, but ruled they could not be punished because the shootings were "justified" as the officers had acted in self-defense.